Norton Password Manager vs 1Password: which is the best for you?

 Customer support

 As for Norton Password Manager, you’ll need to head to Norton’s main page for support.
 Here, your available channels are 24/7 live chat, phone support, and a community forum.
+While Norton's live chat initially starts with a chatbot, human agents are quickly available when needed.

 Knowledge base and FAQ are also only available on Norton’s main support page.
 But, again, this is shared with other Norton products.
-And, when you do find an article, it’s often just a wall of text without screenshots to clear things up.
-Although, if you’re lucky, you might find one with accompanying videos.

 Norton Password Manager vs 1Password – which one to choose?

-Pricing & plans | ✅ | ✅ |
+Pricing & plans

-In contrast, Norton Password Manager comes with gaps in its security, scant features, and weak user experience.
+In contrast, Norton Password Manager comes with gaps in its security, few features, and weak user experience.
 That said, it could be a good option if you just want a basic password manager with strong encryption and little else at zero cost.

 FAQ

 Your email address will not be published.
-Required fields are marked
+Required fields are markedmarked